QIoT-fr-FR-utf8/qiot-acb.github.io/docs/edge-service.md

 }
 ```

-name, longitude and latitude are set in application.properties and can be set by ENV variables from CRI.
+Name, longitude and latitude are set in application.properties and can be set by ENV variables from CRI.

 ## Running the application in reel environment